 Less than a 30-minute drive south of June Lake is Mammoth Mountain.
-When the snow is gone, visitors can take in everything from thrilling mountain bike rides, to practically an endless number of hikes, fly-fishing, wilderness camping and more.
+When the snow is gone, visitors can take in everything from thrilling mountain bike rides to practically an endless number of hikes, fly-fishing, wilderness camping, and more.
 A scenic gondola leads to the Top of the Sierra and an interpretive center that sits on the mountain’s summit at over 11,000 feet above sea level.
-During the winter this world-famous resort offers some of the best skiing and snowboarding on the planet, with over 3,500 acres of terrain that includes 28 lifts as well as seven terrain parks.
+During the winter, this world-famous resort offers some of the best skiing and snowboarding on the planet, with over 3,500 acres of terrain that includes 28 lifts and seven terrain parks.

 The area can be visited in summer or winter.
 There is always plenty to do in any season.
 Bridgeport is known to have some of the finest winter backcountry recreations around.
 Fishing is one of the tops draws at Twin Lakes.
 Several species of trout can be found in the rivers and lakes in the Bridgeport area.
 These include Rainbow, Brown, and Cutthroat varieties.
 The tackle shop at the resort is well-equipped to get you geared up and out on the water.
 Marina services include boat rentals (these too are pet-friendly!) and mooring.
 Kayaks and paddleboards can also be rented.

 One of the most popular attractions in Mono County.
 In its heyday, Bodie, set in a remote area about 24 miles southeast of Bridgeport, was a mining boomtown with a population of around 10,000.
 Today, it’s home to just six full-time residents, and allegedly, plenty of ghosts as one of the most well-preserved ghost towns in the country.
-At its peak in the late 1870s, there were countless saloons, a red-light district, and even opium dens.
+There were countless saloons at its peak in the late 1870s, a red-light district, and even opium dens.
 Today, a small part of the town still survives in a state of “arrested decay” as a National Historic Site and State Historic Park.